brianspiering/quotes_from_others/README.md

 3. You can accept your weaknesses and find ways around them.
 4. Or, you can change what you are going after. "
 — Ray Dalio

+"The skill of writing is to create a context in which other people can think."
+— Edwin Schlossberg

 "Will McAvoy: You have ink on your face.
 Mackenzie MacHale: I WORK WITH PENS!"